• Skip to primary navigation

 Physical Therapy Documentation Phrases

-Here are a few keywords to think about:
+Here are a few keywords to consider:

-The patient…
+“The patient…

-• performs, demonstrates, reaches, achieves/does not achieve, lacks, displays,
+• performs, demonstrates, reaches, achieves/does not achieve, lacks, displays

-A functional movement…
+“A functional movement…

-• overhead lifting, reaching, pulling, gripping, squatting, lateral shifting, single leg stance
+• overhead lifting, reaching, pulling, gripping, squatting, lateral shifting, single-leg stance

-Identify deficit or quality of performance…
+“With an identified deficit or quality of performance…

 • poor foot clearance, improper hip alignment, impaired posture, increased stress, further irritation.

-Reason for Therapy to continue….
-“Key impairments to be addressed with further therapy in order to …”
+“Reason for Therapy to continue….” or “Key impairments to be addressed with further therapy in order to …

-That doesn’t tell us anything and it neglects to mention any cueing you provided.
+That doesn’t tell us anything, and it neglects to mention any cueing you provided.
 If you didn’t provide any cueing, recommendation, or therapeutic insight or intervention, what did you do??

 Physical Therapy Assessment Documentation

-Let’s make sure your documentation shows it – but in less time and with better clarity!
+Make sure your documentation shows it – but in less time and with better clarity!

 Download the Therapy Documentation Templates to save time in the clinic.

-Physical Therapists deserve to go home to family, not paperwork.
+Because Physical Therapists deserve to go home to family, not paperwork.

 Save 30-60 minutes a day with the Therapy Documentation Templates.